Locally Consistent Parsing for Text Indexing in Small Space: Introduction

-On the second stage for creating the SSA of $B$, we use methods which are similar to the methods we used to compute the SSA of $P$.
+On the second stage for creating the SSA of $B$, the algorithm uses methods which are similar to the methods that were used to compute the SSA of $P$.
 The algorithm creates for any suffix $i\in B$ a short representative string, which basically, ignoring some details, is a prefix of the $i$th suffix of a proper length.
 Then the algorithm sorts all the representative strings of the suffixes.
 Ranking of the representative strings is sufficient to determine the order of two suffixes with different corresponding representative strings.
 To determine the order of two suffixes which have the same representative string we use the SSA of $P$ from the first stage.
-The representative string length is chosen such that the fact that two suffixes correspond to the same representative string guarantees that there exist two selected positions in $P$ such that the order of the suffixes from $B$ could be determined by the order of the suffixes from $P$, which already been computed.
+The length of the representative string ensures that if two suffixes from $B$ share the same representative string then their order can be determined solely by the order of two corresponding suffixes from $P$.
 Thus, by combining the representative strings ranking with the SSA of $P$, the algorithm can sort all suffixes of $B$ in $\O(n)$ time using only $\O(\frac n \tau)$ words of space.

-\paragraph{Even better Deterministic $\LCE$ data structure.} Using the $\SST$ construction, we show how to combine the deterministic selection with the difference covers~\cite{Maekawa85,BK03} technique, to get almost optimal trade-off for the $\LCE$ data structure of $\O(\frac n\tau)$ space and $\O(\tau\sqrt{\log^*n})$ query time with $\O(n(\log \tau +\log^*n))$ deterministic construction time.
-We mention that although the technique of difference covers already been used for the $\LCE$ problem (see~\cite{PT08,BGKLV15,GK17}), the usage in our algorithm is different.
-While in all previous work the considered positions were all the positions in a given range, in our algorithm the positions are subset of the locally selected positions.
+\paragraph{Even better Deterministic $\LCE$ data structure.} Using the $\SST$ construction algorithm, we show how to combine the deterministic selection with the difference covers~\cite{Maekawa85,BK03} technique, to get almost optimal trade-off for the $\LCE$ data structure of $\O(\frac n\tau)$ space and $\O(\tau\sqrt{\log^*n})$ query time with $\O(n\log \tau)$ deterministic construction time.
+We mention that although the technique of difference covers has already been used for the $\LCE$ problem (see~\cite{PT08,BGKLV15,GK17}), the usage in our algorithm is different.
+While in all previous work the considered positions were all the positions in a given range, in our algorithm the positions are a subset of the locally selected positions.
 Thus, some properties such as the ability to compute in constant time the common difference for any two indices are impossible to exploit.
-Even tough we need to spend time on finding the synchronized selected positions, our selection gives a $\O(\tau\sqrt{\log^*n})$ bound on the amount of comparison steps needed to take until the synchronized positions are found.
+Even though we need to spend time on finding the synchronized selected positions, our selection gives an $\O(\tau\sqrt{\log^*n})$ bound on the number of comparison steps needed to take until the synchronized positions are found.